Radar: To Do in D.C. 5.5-5.8

 Cinco DC Mayo at Hook Hall

 It’s not a party.
 It’s a fiesta.
-Celebrate Cinco De Mayo DC-style at the magnificent Hook Hall on Georgia Avenue.
+Celebrate Cinco de Mayo D.C.-style at the magnificent Hook Hall on Georgia Avenue.
 Featuring live mariachi music, amazing food and in-your-face Mexican wrestling, this over-the-top celebration holds nothing back and invites you to let loose at their wonderful tribute to Mexican culture.
-Put yourself at the Cinco party that feels larger than life. $11-$40.
+Put yourself at the Cinco party that feels larger than life. $19.99+.
+2 p.m. + 7 p.m.
 Hook Hall: 3400 Georgia Ave.
 NW, DC; hookhall.com // @hookhall_dc

 5.7